The Guide to Pipeline Intelligence

 How Pipeline Intelligence Improves Forecasting for Marketing

-Pipeline Intelligence takes the guesswork out of forecasting by tracking pipeline KPIs by source, using AI models, real-time data, and historical performance.
+Pipeline intelligence strategies take the guesswork out of forecasting by tracking pipeline KPIs by source, using AI models, real-time data, and historical performance.

 A marketing team that can confidently forecast its impact by segment, source, and channel throughout the year will have: